animal-tree/Synchronicities/Does-anyone-else-think-this-is-proof-of-God?.md

-I'm a PhD student planning to put this in my thesis under a mathematical and rigorous framing with my interpretations.
+I'm a PhD student tentatively planning to put the formalization of the math of this in my thesis under a mathematical and rigorous framing with my interpretations.

 **TLDR: Skip to the bullets at the end.**